Waste recycling and landfill – NO!

 To support our objection to the project, we were able to submit a fantastic total of 1366 signatures (being 907 online and 459 on paper) to the Junta.
 We need to continue to collect signatures online as part of our ongoing project – please sign the petition!

-This shows a community united against the proposal to create a landfill the size of 50 football pitches in our beautiful valleys!
+This clearly shows a community united against the proposal to create a landfill (originally) the size of 50 football pitches in our beautiful valleys!

 Our Beautiful Valleys